breakthrough-treatment-liver-cancer

 Transplantable liver cancer (Potentially resectable) – If patients are healthy enough for surgical intervention, liver cancer can be removed entirely by either surgery or treated using immunotherapy or total liver transplant.
 This generally is an option for patients in stage 1 and some stage 2 cancers but requires that patients do not have liver cirrhosis or any other severe medical conditions.
 A minimal number of patients diagnosed with liver cancer have these types of tumors.

-Inoperable liver cancer: If the liver cancer is small enough, in a safe place to be removed, but a patient is not healthy enough to have surgery, it will be classified as Inoperable.
-This usually occurs because a noncancerous part of the Liver might not be healthy enough (due to cirrhosis etc.).
+Inoperable liver cancer: If the liver cancer is small enough and in a safe place to be removed, but a patient is not healthy enough to have surgery, it will be classified as Inoperable.
+This usually occurs because a noncancerous part of the Liver might not be healthy enough (due to cirrhosis, etc.).
 If the cancer is removed surgically, there might not be enough healthy liver tissue remaining for a properly functioning liver.
 This classification is also reached if a patient has comorbidities that would make surgery dangerous.

 Advanced (metastatic) liver cancer: Cancers that have already spread to the lymph nodes or other organs in the body are classified as advanced.
 Most advanced liver cancers cannot be treated with surgery alone.